benwmaddox/DataAccessGeneration/readme.md

     * None would not return any results.
 * IncludesFakes: Bool.
 Include classes for testing and have the Fake prefix.
 They are placed in the Fake sub namespace.
 * RepositoryName: String, Optional.
 If not defined, the Repository name will be {schema}Repository.
 Otherwise it will be as defined in this property.
+* AllowExecution: Bool.
+If not defined, defaulted to true.
+If true and the procedure results can't be determined through normal means, the procedure will be executed to determine types.

 ## Project History
 * Originally designed for OneSky Flight LLC as an internal project.